StateScribe: Towards Accessible Change Awareness Across Real-World Revisits: Technical Evaluation

 \subsubsection{{\name}'s latency and memory footprint over extended use}

-To model long-term usage and characterize latency and memory growth, we repeated 11 visits 10 times, yielding 110 visits per scenario.
-This yields 17,350 frames for Office, 17,460 for Grocery, and 18,360 for Outdoor; each corresponds to approximately 5 hours of data at 1 FPS.
+To model long-term use and measure latency and memory growth, we repeated 11 visits 10 times (110 visits per scenario), producing 17,350 frames for Office, 17,460 frames for Grocery, and 18,360 frames for Outdoor.
+Each scenario corresponds to about 5 hours at 1 FPS.
+This setup is valid because {\name}’s context window included only the prior visit (Section~\ref{4_implementation}), so every visit triggered the full change-detection and memory-update pipeline.

 In terms of \textit{latency}, it remains low across all scenarios, including Grocery (Median=0.37s, Mean=1.42s), Office (Median=0.21s, Mean=1.32s), and Outdoor (Median=0.14s, Mean=1.11s), which reflected long-tailed distributions with occasional outliers.
 This indicated that most interactions were processed quickly, with only rare spikes.
 To further examine latency contributions, we decomposed processing time into system components.
 Across all scenarios, \textit{VLM inference} dominated latency (Grocery: M=1.02s; Office: M=1.08s; Outdoor: M=0.91s).
 In contrast, \textit{frame queuing} for processing (M=0.11s, 0.10s, 0.09s), \textit{reference matching} for retrieving past frame data (M=0.27s, 0.12s, 0.07s), and \textit{post-processing} for updating OTM (M=0.01s across all scenarios) contributed relatively minor overhead.
 Notably, reference matching was higher in Grocery (M=0.27s) than in Office (M=0.12s) and Outdoor (M=0.07s), likely due to the denser scenes increasing matching complexity.
 Overall, these results suggest that {\name} maintains stable performance over extended use, with latency primarily bounded by VLM inference rather than system-level overhead.

 Over extended use for 110 visits, {\name} maintained a bounded memory footprint that scales proportionally with the number of visits.
 The final OTM size across 110 visits was 49.4 MB (Grocery), 54.6 MB (Office), and 39.4 MB (Outdoor).
 The Office scenario exhibited the largest memory due to more change snapshots (N=1,517) of tracked objects (N=204), while Grocery showed moderate growth with moderate snapshots (N=1,107) of tracked objects (N=192), and Outdoor remained smaller due to fewer snapshots (N=999) of tracked objects (N=174).
+Overall, latency did not increase with OTM size, as our memory architecture reads only prior-visit data from ESM, discards outdated information, and stores only essential object changes in OTM.
+The current OTM scale (110 visits) also remains computationally manageable during retrieval.